Skip to main content

 • video that appears to run slightly early or late relative to the transport clock

-• streams that play acceptably at the start but become less stable over longer durations
+• streams that start cleanly but become less stable over longer durations

 βœ… Pass Criteria

-The test passes when the absolute drift between the PCR-derived timeline and the video timing timeline never exceeds the configured threshold.
+The test passes when the absolute interpolated PCR-PTS drift never exceeds the configured threshold.

 The default threshold is 100 ms.